5 Things to Give Up for Lent That Will Also Benefit You and the Planet

 Every year, Ash Wednesday marks the first day of Lent, a 40-day period to prepare for Easter.
 During that time period, some observant Christian people choose to abstain from eating meat on Fridays, as well as choose a luxury to abstain from for the entire 40 days, as an act of self-discipline and reflection, as per USCCB.

-So for Lent 2022, to practice self control, benefit yourself, and positively impact the environment, consider giving up:
+So for Lent 2023, to practice self control, benefit yourself, and positively impact the environment, consider giving up one of the following things:

 Buying plastic-packaged junk food